Mamoudzou

-The commune is composed of 6 villages in addition to Mamoudzou.
+The commune is composed of six villages in addition to Mamoudzou.
 These are: Kawéni, Mtsapéré, Passamainti, Vahibé, Tsoundzou I and Tsoundzou II.
-The commune is also subdivided into 3 cantons: Mamoudzou-1, Mamoudzou-2 and Mamoudzou-3.
+The commune is also subdivided into three cantons: Mamoudzou-1, Mamoudzou-2 and Mamoudzou-3.

 The government owns the radio station in Mamoudzou and broadcasts in French and Mahorian.
 The government departments are all situated in the town.

 History

-The former capital of Mayotte was Dzaoudzi, on the small island of Petite-Terre (or Pamanzi), but Mamoudzou was chosen as the capital in 1977.
+The former capital of Mayotte was Dzaoudzi, on the small island of Petite-Terre (or Pamandzi), but Mamoudzou was chosen as the capital in 1977.
 In the 1985 census, 12,026 people were recorded in the main town.

 There have been environment concerns about marine pollution in the area; "important degradation in the quality of the coastal waters" between 1977 and 2007 has been reported in the Coral Reef Lagoon in the Mamoudzou–Dzaoudzi strait, and in the Mamoudzou–Majikavo conurbation.

+In December 2024, Cyclone Chido destroyed most homes, administrative buildings and part of the town hall in Mamoudzou.

 Climate

 Mamoudzou has a tropical savanna climate (Köppen climate classification Aw).
 The average annual temperature in Mamoudzou is 27.4 C. The average annual rainfall is 1342.4 mm with January as the wettest month.
 The temperatures are highest on average in April, at around 28.7 C, and lowest in August, at around 25.8 C. The highest temperature ever recorded in Mamoudzou was 34.8 C on 21 April 2010; the coldest temperature ever recorded was 9.5 C on 18 July 1999.